satanb4/PasscodeRandomizer/README.md

 # PasscodeRandomizer
 The official repository for the Passcode Randomizer application

-Developed as part of the University of Glasgow research project course in Human Centred Security.
+Developed as part of the University of Glasgow research project course in Human Centred Security. <br>
-Developer: Sayan Bandyopadhyay
+Developer: Sayan Bandyopadhyay <br>
-Date: 2023-03-13
+Date: 2023-03-13 <br>
-License: MIT License
+License: MIT License <br>

 # <PasscodeRandomizer>